AutoDash/AutoDash/README.md

 On linux, ffmpeg can simply be installed with `sudo apt-get install ffmpeg`

 # Usage
 Once the pipeline has been setup, you can get started by running the local storage configuration (or any other configurations as described above):
 ```bash
 ./run --storage local --config custom_configs/localstorage.yml
 ```

+With no options supplied, `./run` executes the default pipeline configuration which contains the following steps:
+1. Fetches a video URL from our database of dashcam videos
+2. Downloads the video to your local storage
+3. Opens the labelling tool with the now edited video so you can label video information

+## Labelling
+The Labeler executor allows you to manually annotate a video with metadata fields that require human inspection to fill in.
+It first opens a new GUI window with a video player and begins accepting a combination of mouse and keyboard shortcuts as input.

+An example of the GUI (in Selection mode) is shown below.
+There are 2 modes - Selection and Bounding Box mode - which will be elaborated on below.
+The logs on the right of the black region show a history of past actions, and will state which frames, indexes, and bounding boxes are impacted by previous commands.
+It may also offer suggestions and warnings depending on user activity.
+The left of the black region shows the current mode, along with mode-specific states.
+The information within will be elaborated on below.
+The bounding boxes of objects are drawn, along with their object ids.
+If an object is marked as part of an accident, its bounding box will be shown in blue.
+If it isn’t, it will be shown in white.

+The GUI in Selection mode.
+A blue bounding box means the object was involved in an accident

+**Labeller commands**:
+The 3 trackbar at the top are:
+- Progress: Shows the current frame.
+The user can jump to any frame by clicking on the trackbar
+- Frame delay: The number of milliseconds between frames, and corresponds to the frame rate.
+A lower frame delay results in a faster video
+- Pause: Shows whether the video player is paused.
+The GUI continues to accept commands while the video is paused The GUI has be following general and navigation controls:
+- <H>: Display the control mappings
+- <Esc>: Abort all changes and restart
+- <Enter>: Commit all changes, and exit
+- Exit [x] button: Abort all changes and exit
+- <T>: Open a separate window for attaching custom tags in the form of key-value pairs to the video, which can later be filtered or searched on
+- <W>, <S>, <A>, <D>: Fine-grained navigation commands, for traversing the video frame by frame.
+They correspond to moving 10 frames forward, 10 frames back, 1 frame back, and 1   frame forward respectively.
+It is recommended to use these commands while the video is paused
+- <Space>: Toggle pause
+- <Tab>: Toggle between the 2 GUI modes, as elaborated on below **Selection Mode**:
+In Selection mode, the GUI offers the general controls along with these additional controls:
+- Left click: Click on an object’s bounding box to toggle whether it is part of collision or not.
+Objects selected as part of a collision will have a blue bounding box
+- <N>: Toggle whether the video is taken from a dashcam.
+By default, videos are assumed to be dashcam videos.
+If a video is marked as not a dashcam video and the change is committed, it will not continue down the pipeline
+**Bounding Box Mode**:
+Bounding Box mode is for the manipulation of bounding boxes and object-specific properties.
+It offers the general controls along with these additional controls:
+- Left click and drag: Draw a bounding box.
+This will be used as input for other commands.
+While drawing, the box currently being drawn will be shown in green.
+- <I>: Open a separate window with 2 text inputs: object id and class.
+Any further changes in this mode will modify the selected object’s bounding boxes and properties
+  If the id corresponds to an existing object, further commands will modify the existing object.
+The class of the object will not be overwritten with this command, but the logs   will display a warning if the input class is different from the original
+  If the id does not exist, it will be added once its first bounding box is committed.
+- <U>: Update the class of the currently selected object, overwriting it with the class input set by <I>
+- <R>: Reset all bounding box inputs
+- <B>: Commit a bounding box update, based on the last 2 bounding box inputs.
+The User should draw bounding boxes at the starting and ending frames, and then press b.
+The     bounding box will be automatically interpolated in between, so it is not necessary to draw every frame.
+- <C>: Clear bounding boxes for the selected object with a range.
+The user should click on the starting and ending frames, and then press c.
+- <P>: Prune all object ids that have no bounding boxes.
+This situation occurs when the user clears all bounding boxes for the given object.

+The GUI in Bounding Box mode.
+The bounding box currently being drawn is in green GUI Mode Specific State Information

+In Selection mode,  the information displayed is Number of objects selected as a participant in a collision The total number of objects
+Whether this video is marked as a dashcam video

+In Bounding Box mode, the information displayed is
+The target object and class, as set by <I>.
+Whether this id corresponds to a existing or new object is also shown The frames of the last 2 drawn bounding box inputs.
+It will display only 1 if there is only 1 available, or so “No Input” if none is set
+If the mouse is currently clicking and dragging, the “Drawing from” and “Drawing to” selection shows coordinates of bounding box currently being drawn

 # Troubleshooting
 ## Runtime Errors